quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}

-smoothed_rtt is an exponentially-weighted moving average of an endpoint's RTT samples, and rttvar is the endpoint's RTT mean deviation in the RTT samples, which estimates the RTT variation.
+smoothed_rtt is an exponentially-weighted moving average of an endpoint's RTT samples, and rttvar is the variation in the RTT samples, which estimates the RTT variation.

 The calculation of smoothed_rtt uses path latency after adjusting RTT samples